 Let me illustrate a rather gloomy picture of what has been done in more than 20 years and what is the state of Slovenia nowadays, by exposing just few – for a democratic state – very alarming events and developments.
 In the light of the other events around the globe, such as the war in Syria, situation with refugees in Europe, crimes of the Islamic State or simply put, the disrespect of fundamental human rights and freedoms in general, the situation in Slovenia is far from tragic.

 However, I look on Slovenian situation from the viewpoint of the opportunity of a fresh start created in 1991 and from the standpoint of the vision of Slovenia that was created back then.
-Namely, Slovenia always looked up to its northern neighbors and even up to Switzerland as the role model in terms of political system, as well as social and economic prosperity.
+Namely, Slovenia always looked up to its northern neighbours and even up to Switzerland as the role model in terms of political system, as well as social and economic prosperity.
 The vision was that Slovenia as a small country has every potential to develop into a ‘second Switzerland’.
 However, it most certainly did not.

 Reflecting on 1989: The Historical Turning Point and Slovenia’s Path to Independence